danveloper/provisioning-gradle-plugin/README.md

 Tasks
 ---

 The plugin provides a few tasks dedicated to the assembly of installation media, as well as the automation of server provisioning.
-Given a configuration similar to the one below, you would expect to only ever need to use the `gradle provision` task, which would handle the retrieval of the network installation media, its modification, and the automation of the server's deployment.

-Other tasks that are available:
-  * `generateKickstart`, generates the kickstart configuration from the build script
-  * `downloadInstallImage`, downloads and caches the network installation media
-  * `assembleInstallImage`, manipulates the install iso for unattended install
-  * `provisionServer`, given a provisioning engine (VirtualBox for now), this task will deploy a new server from the below configuration below, attach the installation media, perform the unattended install, and reboot itself in a ready-to-use state.
+The plugin exposes a DSL extension to the Gradle build script, which will be used as a descriptor when generating the installation's kickstart configuration.

+Given a configuration like the sample below, the `gradle provision` command will produce an installation ISO that is configured for unattended installation.

 Sample Build Script
 ---